Cosine256/spelunky-2-tas-wizard/README.md

 ## Known Issues and Limitations

 These are the significant known issues, bugs, and limitations with TAS Wizard.
-I intend to eventually fix these issues, but a lot of them are quite complicated or require changes to Overlunky.
+I intend to eventually fix these issues, but a lot of them are quite complicated or require changes to the script API.

 ### Bug: PRNG Desynchronization In Camp